Configuring Computed Field

 Configuration

-A Computed Field can be configured with the usual cck field options, as well as the following extra options:
+A Computed Field can be configured with the usual field options, as well as the following extra options:

 Computed Code

 This is the code that will assign a value to your computed field.
-It should be valid php without the <?php ?> tags.
+It should be valid PHP without the <?php ?> tags.

-Display Format
+Display Code

-This is also php code which should assign a string to the $display variable.
-It has $node_field_item[&#039;value&#039;] available, which is the value of the computed field.
-It also has $field available, and you can call any drupal functions you want to display your field.
+This is also PHP code which should assign a string to the $display_output variable.
+It has $node_field_item['value'] (pre-D7) or $entity_field_item['value'] (D7+) available, which is the value of the computed field.
+It also has $field (and some language information, D7+) available, and you can call any Drupal functions you want to display your field.
+Alternately, the code can be supplied by your own custom function named computed_field_YOUR_FIELD_MACHINE_NAME_display().
+See the main Computed Field documentation page for an example of how to implement it.

 Store using the database settings below